jroettenbacher/phd_base/docs/processing.rst

 `ecRad <https://confluence.ecmwf.int/display/ECRAD>`_ is the radiation scheme used in the ECMWF's IFS numerical weather prediction model.
 For my PhD we are comparing measured radiative fluxes with simulated fluxes along the flight track.
-For this we run ecRad in a offline mode and adjust input parameters.
+For this we run ecRad in an offline mode and adjust input parameters.
 Those experiments are documented in :ref:`experiments:Experiments`.
-Here the general processing of ecRad is described.
+Here the general processing with ecRad is described.

 **Notes**